open-obfuscator/doc/dprotect/passes/constants/index.md

 This pass is also unlikely resilient against a Jadx plugin or a Proguard-based deobfuscation pass that would identify the `OPAQUE_CONSTANTS_ARRAY` attribute and the instructions that use it.

+JEB Decompiler also published a blog post about how this protection can be defeated: [*Reversing dProtect*](https://www.pnfsoftware.com/blog/reversing-dprotect/).

+{{< include-references "references.yml" >}}